 Assumption Day Mass - Monday 14th August 3pm

-Mass will be held to celebrate The Feast of the Assumption of Mary, lead by the Abbot of Belmont Abbey.
+Mass will be held to celebrate The Vigil of the Assumption of Mary, lead by the Abbot of Belmont Abbey.
 All welcome, please bring your own chair.
-A picnic in the Chapel grounds will follow the service, please bring your own picnic.
 Please note there are no toilets at the Chapel.

 Heritage Open Days - Saturday 9th September 2017